ameyanator/ameyanator.github.io/_posts/2018-11-7-Goldman-Sachs-Interview-Experience.md

 This round consisted of one Coding question and Logical + Aptitude + Core CS fundamental questions.
 The coding question was a spinoff of the [Longest Increasing Subsequence][1] problem.
 It wasn’t a direct question and we had to reduce the problem to the LIS problem.
 One required knowledge of STL and experience of working with LIS problems to solve it.
 The other questions in the section were related to computer science fundamentals and were of multiple choice in nature.
 Some of the topics that the questions were asked from were –
 * Time Complexity (Algorithm was described and we were asked to find the complexity)
 * Binary Search (To find the number of recursions)
-* Kruskal's Algorithm (Problem reduced to finding the number of times we do the ‘union’ in Kruskal's Algorithm)
+* Kruskals Algorithm (Problem reduced to finding the number of times we do the ‘union’ in Kruskals Algorithm)
 * Object Oriented Programming (Basic OOP questions)
-* Probability (Basic Probability)
+* Probablity (Basic Probablity)
 * BFS and DFS (very non-trivial, we were asked to find the complexity of a spin-off version of the DFS/BFS algorithms)

 I would like to mention that only solving the coding questions completely does not mean that you will be shortlisted.
 I think that they definitely have a section wise cutoff for the Aptitude questions that one needs to fulfill.
 Some of my friends had solved the coding question completely but were not shortlisted but others who had not solved the coding question but a good number of aptitude questions were shortlisted.
 However if they considered CGPA or other factors for shortlisting, I do not know.